 Manual testing examples are interesting, but the real work happens in a continuous integration pipeline.
 Parasoft’s dynamic test environments can be deployed from Jenkins as part of a continuous integration/deployment pipeline.
-The following example shows a “Deploy Dynamic Environment” as a Jenkins build.
+The following example shows “Deploy Dynamic Environment” as a Jenkins build.

 Using the Parasoft Jenkins plugin, build steps are added to deploy test suites from the build.
-Results are captured and linked to the environment manager.
+Results are captured and linked to the Environment Manager.

 After build completion, test results are displayed within Jenkins.
-Failures link directly back to environment manager and deployment scenario.
+Failures link directly back to the environment manager and deployment scenario.

-By considering the operational environment first, and leveraging an environment-based approach to testing, software testers can make sure that everything is in place to make testing productive and efficient.
+By considering the operational environment first and leveraging an environment-based approach to testing, software testers can make sure that everything is in place to make testing productive and efficient.
 Rather than spending time trying to test applications in isolation or with a pseudo-realistic environment, testers can spend more time on the actual testing itself.